Ivenyang/cocos-docs/manual/framework/native/getting-started/v3.0/how-to-build-android-project-with-eclipse/en.md

 - Open the existing Android project with Eclipse.

-- Import the libcocos2dx project
+- Import the libcocos2dx project.(Caution: Don't import the libcocos2dx project under cocos2d-x directory unless you are building cpp-tests project.
+If you create a project with `cocos` command, make sure you are importing the libcocos2dx under your own project directory.)

 - Build and Run the Android project.